-which loads the file 'kernel.bin' from the SD card to memory address 0x100000.
+which loads the file "kernel.bin" from the SD card to memory address 0x100000.

-6.4 Using the Onboard NAND Flash
+6.5 Using the Onboard NAND Flash

-The onboard NAND Flash is supported with the 'ubi' filesystem.
-The access is read only so the filesystem and its contents must be prepared with Linux first.
+The onboard NAND Flash is supported with the "ubi" filesystem.
+The access is read only.
+Thus, the filesystem and its contents must be prepared with Linux first.

-As a prerequisite, the environment variables 'mtdids' and 'mtdparts' must be set correctly.
+As a prerequisite, the environment variables "mtdids" and "mtdparts" must be set correctly.

-'mtdids' identifies the NAND chip to use while mtdparts defines the partitions.
+"mtdids" identifies the NAND chip to use while "mtdparts" defines the partitions.